2010 United Kingdom general election debates: Programme format

 The leaders open the programme with a one-minute statement, and close with a one-and-a-half-minute speech, with the questions asked in between.
 The first part covers the theme subject and in the second half on any other subject.
 For both the themed and unthemed sections, the pre-selected questions are asked by the audience member, without deviation, and answered by each leader in turn for one minute each.
 They then have an additional minute in turn to respond to each other's answer.
 At the programme editor's discretion, following each question, there is a maximum of four minutes of free debate between the leaders.
 No audience applause is allowed during the programme.
 In the themed half of the debate, audience members can ask a maximum of three questions on each sub-theme, while in the unthemed portion, a maximum of two questions are allowed on the same subject.

 Overview

 First Election Debate: domestic affairs

-Instant polling after the first debate showed Nick Clegg as the winner, with most showing David Cameron came second and Gordon Brown last:
+Instant polling following the first debate showed Nick Clegg as the winner, with most showing David Cameron came second and Gordon Brown last: